gradle/gradle/platforms/documentation/docs/src/docs/release/notes.md

 This report serves as a central location for users to review problems occurring in a build, whether they originate from internal or external plugins.

-If you do not want to generate this report, you can disable it with the `--no-problems-report` flag
+If you do not want to generate this report, you can disable it with the `--no-problems-report` flag, otherwise the report is created regardless whether there have been any problems reported or not.

 <a name="dependency-resolution"></a>
 ### Dependency management improvements